oracle/oracle-database-operator/docs/sharding/provisioning/provisioning_persistent_volume_having_db_gold_image.md

  In this use case, a Persistent Volume with a Oracle Database Gold Image is created.

- This is required when you do not already have a Persistent Volume with a Database Gold Image from which you can clone database to save time while deploying Oracle Sharding topology using Oracle Sharding controller.
+ This is required when you do not already have a Persistent Volume with a Database Gold Image from which you can clone database to save time while deploying Oracle Globally Distributed Database topology using Oracle Sharding controller.

 This example uses file `oraclesi.yaml` to provision a single instance Oracle Database: